Many Scouts will, at some point, resist going any further in Scouting. When does a parent intervene and make him stay in Scouts?

 They Encounter Predictable Changes

 As boys grow up they change.
-They loose interest in some things and become interested in others.
+They lose interest in some things and become interested in others.
 Even though this is a healthy, natural, process parents may find it unsettling or confusing.

 They are Subject to Peer Pressure